 About Darwin Military Museum

-As well as the exhibitions, it is possible to explore the bunkers that were used by personnel in WWII and also to see military vehicles left in their original positions.
+As well as the exhibitions, it is possible to explore the bunkers that were used by personnel in World War Two as well as military vehicles left in their original positions.
 As the forefront of Australia’s homeland military action, Darwin was also the base for American forces attempting to free Manila and defend Guinea from Japanese forces.

-A small but rapidly expanding and improving museum, the Darwin Military Museum gives the most detailed and personal introduction to the impact of WWII on the Australian mainland.
+A small but rapidly expanding and improving museum, the Darwin Military Museum gives the most detailed and personal introduction to the impact of World Wat Two on the Australian mainland.
 Although focused on WWII, the museum also holds information and articles relating to the entire military history of the Northern Territory.

 From the centre of Darwin, the museum is a 12 minute drive via E Point Rd and Alec Fong Lim Dr, or is a scenic half an hour cycle via National Highway 1 and Alec Fong Lim Dr.